athletics/AdManager/README.md

 ### Bower

 Use the [Bower](http://bower.io/) package manager to install AdManager into your project.
-To do so you can either use the cli:
+To do so you can either use the CLI:

 ```bash
 $ bower install admanager --save